 On-demand reading, no persistence

-The agent reads data only during active investigation.
+The agent reads data only during an active investigation.
 After analysis, data is discarded.
 We don't store raw customer data.

 Data read on demand, analyzed in-memory, discarded after investigation completion.